 With oven-safe glass and water-tight lids, these food storage containers are ready for action!
 Not a Prime Member?
 Try a 30-day free trial today!

 Beans Expiration Date

 |Canned Beans last for||--||5 Days||--|

 Of course, all foods last for a shorter period of time if they are not stored properly.
-Dried beans are listed as indefinite, but they will begin to loose their moisture after 1-2 years in the pantry.
+Dried beans are listed as indefinite, but they will begin to lose their moisture after 1-2 years in the pantry.
 They will need to be soaked and/or cooked for a longer amount of time than is on the directions if they are older than 2 years from the best by date.
-However, dried beans do not loose any of their nutritional value with age, so their shelf life is classified as indefinite.
+However, dried beans do not lose any of their nutritional value with age, so their shelf life is classified as indefinite.
 Because of this, they have always been a great survival choice.